-Schmincke have added 15 limited edition super-granulating colours to their Horadam watercolour range.
+Schmincke Supergranulation Watercolours have added 15 limited edition colours to their Horadam Supergranulation Watercolour range.
 Each colour contains a combination of granulating pigments which separate and settle into the paper surface for textural watercolour effects.
-Artist, Anna Zadorozhnaya, shares her thoughts on the new series.

 What is granulation?
 Briefly, it is the process of paint particles falling out into visible flakes which creates additional texture on the paint surface.

-The new special edition of Schmincke super-granulating watercolours is part of the Horadam professional range.
+The new special edition of Schmincke Supergranulation Watercolours is part of the Horadam Professional Range.
 It includes 15 colours in 15 ml tubes, which are grouped into three series: ‘Deep Sea’, ‘Glacier’ and ‘Galaxy’.
 There are five shades in each series, which best reflect the colours of similar scenes.
 All series’ have blue and black shades, and then they are distributed according to the name of the series: ‘Galaxy’ has purple and pink shades, ‘Glacier’ has cold blue and blue shades, and ‘Deep Sea’ contains greenish and blue colours.
 The whole new line consists of blue, green, brown, pinkish-violet and black.